dev-olayemi/smsglobe-next-activate/FIREBASE_COLLECTIONS.md

 3. Amount is converted to NGN for Flutterwave payment
 4. After successful payment, USD amount is credited to balance
 5. Both USD and NGN amounts are stored in deposit record

+---

+### `services`
+Repository of available services (SMS numbers, eSIMs, VPN, proxies, etc.) used to populate product listings and marketplace pages.

+### `product_listings`
+Admin-managed product definitions used in the public marketplace (cards, images, price, region, duration, isActive, etc.)

+### `product_orders`
+Orders placed by users when they purchase a product listing.
+Admins fulfill orders and can add `deliveryDetails` (VPN credentials, eSIM QR, etc.).

+### `admin-auth-email`
+Optional allow-list collection or single-document config that contains emails allowed to become admin accounts (for onboarding / manual creation).
+Alternatively the app may keep an `isAdmin` flag on the `users` document.

+### `support_conversations` / `support_messages`
+Collections for in-app support messages and conversation threads between users and support staff.

+### `users` (note)
+We also recommend keeping an `isAdmin` boolean on `users/{uid}` for quick checks; the allow-list can be used during initial onboarding to grant that flag only to approved emails.